shaik1002/biggitlabbomb/doc/api/group_protected_branches.md

 On self-managed GitLab, by default this feature is not available.
 To make it available, an administrator can [enable the feature flag](../administration/feature_flags.md) named `allow_protected_branches_for_group`.
 On GitLab.com and GitLab Dedicated, this feature is not available.

-Use the Group-level protected branches API to manage protected branch rules.
-It provides endpoints to list, create, update, and delete protected branch rules that apply to projects within a group.

-WARNING:
-Group-level protected branch settings are restricted to top-level groups only.

 ## Valid access levels

 The access levels are defined in the `ProtectedRefAccess.allowed_access_levels` method.